dominic-meads/Digital-Signal-Processing-with-Matlab-3rd-ed.-Ingle-Proakis-HW/README.md

 # Digital-Signal-Processing-with-Matlab-3rd-ed.-Ingle-Proakis-HW
-Some answers/solutions to the problems after each chapter.
+Some of my answers/solutions to the problems after each chapter.

 Here is the MATLAB link for the functions used in the book: